originalUnit337/card_hive/MODIFICATION_DESIGN.md

 # Google Drive Backup and Restore Feature

 ## Overview

 This document outlines the design for a new feature in the Card Hive application that allows users to back up and restore their loyalty card data to and from Google Drive.
 This will provide users with a way to safeguard their data and transfer it between devices.
+This design also includes displaying the last backup time to the user.

 ## Detailed Analysis

 ### Problem

 Currently, all user card data is stored locally in an ObjectBox database on the device.
 This means that if the user uninstalls the application, loses their device, or has a device malfunction, all their stored card information is permanently lost.
 There is no mechanism for data recovery or synchronization between devices.
+Users also have no visibility into when their last backup was performed.

 ### Goal

 The goal is to implement a manual backup and restore feature using Google Drive.
 This will give users control over their data and a simple way to protect it.
+The user will also be able to see when their last backup was performed.

 ### Requirements

 Based on our discussion, the feature must meet the following requirements:

-*   **Manual Trigger:** The backup and restore processes will be initiated manually by the user.
+*   **Manual Trigger:** The backup and restore processes will be initiated manually by the user from a dialog.
 *   **UI Location:** A button to access the feature will be located in the app bar of the home page.
+Tapping this button will open a dialog.
+*   **Dialog Content:** The dialog will contain:
+    *   A "Make a backup" button.
+    *   A "Restore from Google Drive" button.
+    *   A display of the last backup time, retrieved from Google Drive.
+If no backup exists, it will indicate that.
 *   **Restore Options:** When restoring data, the user will be presented with an option to either:
     *   **Merge:** Combine the restored cards with the existing local cards (default option).
     *   **Replace:** Delete all local cards before adding the restored cards.